Lake Lawn Resort to host 3rd annual Spring Thaw Golf Scramble

 Delavan, WI 53115

-Following the tournament, an optional skins game will be offered for those who want to continue ironing out their golf skills.
-A luncheon buffet will be available for all Spring Thaw Golf Scramble participants in the Champions Room, featuring various salads, chicken, burgers, chips, desserts and more.
+Following the tournament, a luncheon buffet will be served featuring various salads, chicken, burgers, chips, desserts and more in the Champion's room.

 Entry into the 3rd annual Spring Thaw Golf Scramble at Lake Lawn Resort's Majestic Oaks golf course is $35 for members and $65 for nonmembers.
-An additional entry fee of $20 per team will be required for those interested in participating in the skins game.
+Entries based on first come, first served and are limited to the first 36 paid teams.
+Don't' delay register today!

 # # #